karamagid/bank_marketing_database/README.md

 # bank_marketing_database
-Designing a Bank Marketing Database
+Designing a Bank Marketing Database to help the bank in client classification.